11 Huge Streaming Trends In 2021

 Like Crunchyroll, the streaming video on demand service for anime.

 It seems like a new streaming service launches every day.
 To fill gaps left by the larger players who aren't as focused on a given type of content.

 Many of these smaller services are growing rapidly.
 Whether it's despite - or because of - "streaming subscription fatigue".

 Interest in Shudder has been growing over time.

 It's unlikely that any one of them is going to dethrone Netflix, Amazon or Disney in the near future.
 But all together, they may take a significant slice of the market.

 Aside from niche services, many traditional TV networks and media companies are now competing for streaming audiences more forcefully.

-The most recent example is NBC's Peacock, which launched nationwide in the US in July after offering a preview to Comcast customers in April.
+The most recent example is NBC's Peacock, which launched nationwide in the US last July after offering a preview to Comcast customers in April.

 Comcast owns Xfinity as well, through which it offers the Xfinity Stream streaming service.
 (Which includes access to Peacock, at least for now.)

 Searches for "Xfinity Stream" over time.